Image from Bernd Helfert

 - Albertosaurus sapiens - Text by M. Alan Kazlev

 - Allosaurus (animal) - Text by M. Alan Kazlev

 Large (8 to 14 meters; weight 1.5 to 5 tonnes) Old Earth Jurassic carnivorous dinosaur

 The first successful sophont plant provolves.

-- Ao Lai - Text by Stephen Inniss
+- Aolai (Gamma Leporis) - Text by Stephen Inniss

-Ao Lai (Gamma Leporis A and B) contains two Klemperer rosettes of artificial planets, and hosts a rich complex of civilisations under the umbrella of the Institute for Primate Provolution.
+Aolai (Gamma Leporis) contains two Klemperer rosettes of artificial planets, and hosts a rich complex of civilisations under the umbrella of the Institute for Primate Provolution.